PerlAlien/App-af/README.md

 The phase of the requirement.
 Please refer to the [Alien::Build](https://metacpan.org/pod/Alien::Build) documentation for the meaning of the various phases.

+#### --plugin

+Print out missing plugins.
+Caveat: to do this, `af` mocks part of [Alien::Build::Meta](https://metacpan.org/pod/Alien::Build::Meta), which may or may not break in the future.

 ## prop